Su828/XRF_fast_deconvolution/README.md

 **Advantages of the FAD method**: 1) Its ability to deconvolve MA-XRF data without a user's selection of expected chemical elements.
 This avoids unreliable results generated with different user selections.
 2) Its ability to identify chemical elements with nearby characteristic energy levels, for example, Zn K&alpha; and Cu K&beta;.

 This work was in part of the EPSRC-funded ARTICT "Art Through the ICT Lens: Big Data Processing Tools to Support the Technical Study, Preservation and Conservation of Old Master Paintings" project (EP/R032785/1).
 More information: https://art-ict.github.io/artict/home.html

+## Installation

+- Get MATLAB installed.
+The code has been tested on MATLAB versions R2021b and R2023b, so it is recommended to use MATLAB version R2021b or newer.
+- Download the code.
+- Run MATLAB.
+- Navigate to the code folder by typing in the MATLAB command window: `cd "the_foler_path"`

 ## Citation